 Secretary: Andrew Black

-Committee Members: Catherine McCutcheon, Daphne Lucas, Maurice Lee, Alastair Beacom, Ken and Pamela Dobbin.
+Committee Members: Catherine McCutcheon, Daphne Lucas, Maurice Lee, Alastair Beacom, Gillian Stevenson, Ken and Pamela Dobbin.

 Founder members and vision-holders Ken and Pamela worshipped at West Church, Bangor in N Ireland for 30 years where they committed themselves to many aspects of church life while raising three sons.
 In 2001 they moved to Kesh in Co.
 Fermanagh and worship at Ardess Parish Church.
 Ken retired in 2004, so they now spend 6-8 months of the year in Kenya split over two or three visits each year.

 Jonathan joined the Committee in 2006 and became Chairman in 2015.
-He has had eight extended visits to the projects—the latest in Jan/Feb 2016.
+He has had many extended visits to the projects—the latest in April 2018.
 In 2013 he was joined in Kenya by his wife Keira.
 He is familiar with the area of Kindfund operations in Northern Kenya having initially extended the work up to the Rendille in 2007.
 In 2015 he led a team of 8 visiting the projects in July and August for the purpose of running a week long bible camp.
-In January and February and June 2016 he paid further visits to the projects.
-After over two years as a member of Butts Church Alton in Hampshire he is now a committed member of West Presbyterian Church in Bangor, Co.
+In January and February and June 2016 and November 17 he paid further visits to the projects.
+After over two years as a member of Butts Church Alton in Hampshire he returned to N Ireland joining West Presbyterian Church in Bangor, Co.
 Down.
+Recently he has moved to mid Down.
 He successfully completed a degree in theology in 2014 studying at Belfast Bible College.